Lake City High School

-Lake City High School is a four-year public secondary school in Coeur d'Alene, Idaho.
+Lake City High School, sometimes referred to as Lake City or LCHS, is a four-year public secondary school in Coeur d'Alene, Idaho.
 The second high school in the city, LCHS opened in 1994 and draws from the southern and western areas of the Coeur d'Alene school district.
-The school colors are teal, silver, and navy blue, and the mascot is the Timberwolf.
+The school's colors are navy blue, silver, and teal, and its mascot is the Timberwolf, which students commonly refer to as T-Wizzy.